If you feel like an impostor then this article is for you because I share how to deal with impostor syndrome and how to overcome it.

 “Why do I feel like an impostor?” you may be asking.
 It’s natural to feel this way.
 So many of us can talk a good game and look successful on the surface, even actually BEING a success in some way, yet be left feeling like an impostor.

-It’s called Impostor Syndrome, and it’s rooted in what we see that lies under the surface.
+It’s called Impostor Syndrome or also known as impostor phenomenon, and it’s rooted in what we see that lies under the surface.
 All the flaws that nobody but us knows about.
 Other people only see what we want to show them, and we’re left saying to ourselves, “HA!
 If you only knew the truth.”

 How do you overcome impostor syndrome?
 You can get a brief, effective summary in this video, or keep reading: